Cryru/Generator/ReadMe.md

 # Generator

 Generator is an application which creates static websites resembling a wiki from markdown files.
-Here's how it looks as an example:
+You can view a live demo of the latest build at [https://cryru.github.io/Generator/](https://cryru.github.io/Generator/)

 <img src="Documentation/example.PNG">